Green Mountain College to close its doors

 “We have not been able to find a financial solution or secure a partnership that would enable the GMC Poultney campus to continue operations beyond the spring semester,” Allen said.

-Patrick Carey, a junior biology major at Green Mountain College and residential aid for the Cree dormitory, said it was known that the college had three options going forward: merge, downsize or close.
+Patrick Carey, a junior biology major at Green Mountain College and resident assistant for the Cree dormitory, said it was known that the college had three options going forward: merge, downsize or close.

 “I have a couple of institutions I could apply for,” Carey said.
 “I have two semesters left, and I stayed here because it’s a great community.
 It’s frustrating.”